GREEN-LIST

 Wage threshold

-Minimum NZD $35.00 per hour (the 2025 median wage), or the job-specific rate published on the Green List for your occupation, whichever is higher.
+Minimum NZD $35.00 per hour (the median wage, effective 9 March 2026), or the job-specific rate published on the Green List for your occupation, whichever is higher.
 Some Green List occupations have specific wage rules that override the general median; check your occupation's entry for the exact rule.

 Tier 2: 24 months qualifying work